ChyKusuma/SPHINXHash/README.md

 ### A lattice-based construction

-In cryptography, SWIFFT is a collection of provably secure hash functions based on the concept of the fast Fourier transform (FFT).
-It distinguishes itself by providing a mathematical proof of its security and utilizing the LLL basis reduction algorithm.
-SWIFFT's security is linked to the difficulty of finding short vectors in cyclic/ideal lattices, making collision finding a challenging task.
-This property offers a stronger security guarantee compared to most other cryptographic hash functions.

-Despite its provable security and desirable cryptographic and statistical properties, SWIFFT is not designed as a general-purpose hash function.
-It does not function as a pseudorandom function and is not suitable for applications requiring a random oracle.
-While SWIFFT achieves a reasonable throughput of 40Mbit/s on a 3.2 GHz Intel Pentium 4, it is less efficient than traditional hash functions that lack provable collision-resistance.
-As a result, SWIFFT finds practical use in scenarios where the proof of collision-resistance holds significant value, such as long-term trustworthy digital signatures.

-A modified version of SWIFFT called SWIFFTX was proposed as a candidate for the SHA-3 function in the NIST hash function competition.
-However, it was not selected in the first round of evaluations.
-Today we known that `Lattice-Based` cryptographic algorithms are gaining attention as promising solutions to mitigate security risks posed by quantum computers.

-[SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) utilizes the [SWIFFTX](https://github.com/ChyKusuma/SPHINXHash/blob/main/SWIFFTX_Report.pdf) as main hash function, its involves iteratively applying a compression function to the input data.
+Today the world well known that `Lattice-Based` cryptographic algorithms are gaining attention as promising solutions to mitigate security risks posed by quantum computers, [SPHINXHash](https://github.com/ChyKusuma/SPHINXHash) utilizes the [SWIFFTX](https://github.com/ChyKusuma/SPHINXHash/blob/main/SWIFFTX_Report.pdf) as main hash function, its involves iteratively applying a compression function to the input data.
 The compression function in SWIFFTX is based on ideal lattices, which are mathematical structures with desirable properties for cryptographic purposes.

 [SWIFFTX](https://github.com/ChyKusuma/SPHINXHash/blob/main/SWIFFTX_Report.pdf) rely on the HAIFA (HAsh Iterative FrAmework) construction, combined with the use of ideal lattices, allows SWIFFTX to achieve its cryptographic goals, such as collision resistance and preimage resistance.